Estimating Representative Causal Effects with Double Machine Learning: Coarsened Augmented Inverse Propensity Weighting

-Like the RORR, this estimator is doubly robust, meaning that if either $\hat{p}_k$ or $\hat{m}$ is consistently estimated, then $\hat{\psi}_k$ is also consistent.
-Note that the plim of $\hat{\psi}_k$ has a somewhat subtle interpretation due to averaging over the bin.
-Under standard assumptions, it can be interpreted as the population-average potential outcome if units are treated under the conditional distribution of $T_i$ given $X_i$ and $T_i \in S_k$.
+This estimator is doubly-robust, meaning that if either $\hat{p}_k$ or $\hat{m}_k$ is consistent, then $\hat{\psi}_k$ is also consistent for the mean potential outcome within $S_k$ \citep{kennedy2024semiparametric}.\footnote{The plim of $\hat{\psi}_k$ has a nuanced interpretation due to averaging over the bin.
+Under strong ignorability, it can be interpreted as the population-average potential outcome if units are treated according to the conditional distribution of $T_i$ given $X_i$ and $T_i \in S_k$.}